Sonny-skyez/TDD_-_anagram_kata/README.md

-# TDD - Anagram kata
+# TDD - anagram kata

 This repository is a simple **Test Driven Development** kata.
 The main goal is to write function that checks is given parameters are anagrams.
 It uses **red, green, refactor** metodology:
 - **RED:** write test that won't pass,